lordsiinbal/Thesis101/Readme.md

-# DetectCore -- road detection only
+# DetectCore -- road detection only -- removed detection code

 A python application that detects, tracks and save illegaly parked vehicles.